chan-w/kdl-dotnet/README.md

 ## Status
 This is a work in progress.
 It seems to parse most of the files in ```examples/``` correctly, except ```multiline_comment.kdl```
-Some issues include:
+Things that don't work correctly include:
-- parse raw strings that contain double quotes
+- raw strings that contain double quotes
-- unicode escapes in strings that have more or fewer than 4 digits
+- strings with unicode escapes that have more or fewer than 4 characters
 - underscores in integers
-- parsing integers and floats
 - multiline comments (only parses the first node of ```multiline_comment.kdl```)

 ## Usage